ghoomfrog/universe/README.md

 # Rules

-1. No sexual content outside of improving humanity
+1. No sexual content outside science
 2. Be selfless and think big
 3. Write in English
 4. Write as concisely as possible (if you have doubts about its clarity, clarify it more!)